An interview with Australian author Vanessa Carnevale on how she got a literary agent and a publishing deal.

 Welcome to my new monthly blog series.
-This year I’m all about getting a literary agent, and this new interview series is really just an excuse to get some insider information from authors who have successfully pitched to an agent and had their book published!
+This year I’m all about getting a literary agent, and this new interview series is really just an excuse to get some insider information from authors who have successfully pitched to a literary agent and had their book published!
 If you missed the first interview with Louise Allan, you can read it here.

 I’m honoured to have Australian author Vanessa Carnevale on the blog this month.
 I first heard about Vanessa through social media about twelve months ago, just after the release of her debut novel The Florentine Bridge.
 Then I discovered her “Your Creative Life” Podcast series which i binge-listened to over a a couple of months.
 Vanessa is also the host of Your Beautiful Writing Life Retreats in Tuscany, Italy and Australia.